Skip to content

 • Genetics;

-• Hormonal background;
+• Hormonal balance;

 • Stress;

-• Quality of the gut microbiota;
+• The quality of the gut flora;

 • Sleep.

-Some people can consume sugar without visible consequences, while others will see pimples appear after a few excesses.
+Some people can consume sugar without visible consequences, while others will see spots appear after a few excesses.

-Foods to favor for clearer skin
+Foods to favour for clearer skin

 Foods with a low or moderate glycemic index help avoid insulin spikes responsible for excess sebum.
 They also support hormonal and inflammatory balance:

-• Whole grains: brown rice, quinoa, oats, whole sourdough bread.
+• Whole grains: brown rice, quinoa, rolled oats, whole sourdough bread.
 They stabilize energy and prevent sweet cravings;

 • Quality proteins: eggs, fish, poultry, tofu, tempeh.
 They slow carbohydrate absorption and support skin repair;

-Foods to limit in case of pimples
+Foods to limit in case of spots

 • Ultra-processed products: ready meals, salty snacks, very sweet breakfast cereals;